Hiral110/Hiral110-WalmartSales-Data-Analysis-MySQL/README.md

 ## About Data

-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
+The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition].
 This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |